Anders-H/FantasyGameNameGenerator/readme.md

 A simple function that generates unique names for, like, a science fiction game.

-# Install version 1.0.0 from NuGet:
+# Install version 1.1.0 for .NET 8 from NuGet:

 ```
 Install-Package FantasyGameNameGenerator